Innovation Voucher Scheme

 Please contact the Scheme Manager, Dan Bance, at firstname.lastname@example.org to discuss your business needs and potential areas of collaboration with the University of Surrey.
 Dan will then guide you through the application process.

 There are other sources to help support your business such as:

 - Special financial support is available for SMEs as part of the INCluSilver project which aims to support SMEs in the field of personalised nutrition for the silver economy.

 - The Space Research and Innovation Network for Technology (SPRINT) programme provides support to SMEs, helping them to compete and grow using space technologies and applications.

 - Our Impact Acceleration Account scheme accelerates the exploitation of current or recently completed funded EPSRC research, through the increased engagement with key stakeholders and project partners.
 We can provide your organisation with a range of opportunities including access to funding for pilot projects.

-- Our Business Development team can help your organisation to identify and apply for Innovate UK funding.
+- Our Business Team can help your organisation to identify and apply for Innovate UK funding.